kdonthi/FastestConnections/README.md

 ## Input Details
 I thought of each vertex as a letter from A to F. The input file should be an adjacency matrix with the weight of connection A -> B is in row A and column B. Each value is seperated by a space and each row is seperated by a newline.

-After the adjacency matrix, include the starting vertex after `"Source"` and the ending vertex after `"Target"`.
+After the adjacency matrix, include the starting vertex after `"Source: "` and the ending vertex after `"Target: "`.
+(Note: make sure that `Source:` and `Target:` have a space after them and before the number.)

 Samples of inputs can be find in `input.txt` and `input2.txt`.